OrderAndCh4oS/remarque-docs-demo/README.md

 # Remarque

-A collaborative Markdown editor with real-time co-editing, AI proofreading app with inline comments and GitHub-native version control, It has many features that help you edit documents together with other people at the same time.
+A collaborative Markdown editor with real-time co-editing, hello there AI proofreading app with inline comments and GitHub-native version control, It has many features that help you edit documents together with other people at the same time.

 ## Features

 - Real-time collaborative editing: multiple users with live cursors

-- AI-powered proofreading and writing assistance: GPT-5.4 and Claude Sonnet
+- AI-powered proofreading and writing what's up assistance: GPT-5.4 and Claude Sonnet

-- Inline comment threads: select text, comment, resolve, archive
+- Inline comment threads: comment, resolve, archive

-- GitHub integration: open, edit, commit, and push markdown files
+- GitHub integrations: open, edit, commit, and push markdown files

 - Branch management: switch, create, and track branches

-- Markdown preview: split-view side-by-side editing

 - Code comparisons with diffs

+## Contributing

+Just make a PR